Claiming Maximum Benefits for Workers Injured in Falls from Heights

 Injuries from this type of workplace accident vary in type and severity, depending on the distance of the fall, how the worker landed, and other factors.

-Some common injuries resulting from falls from heights our Philadelphia workers’ compensation lawyers have seen include:
+Some common injuries resulting from falls from heights our experienced workers’ compensation lawyers have seen include:

 - Back, neck and shoulder injuries